Filipe-Seixas/engi89_python_exam_prep/README.md

 shopping_list.pop(3)  # delete item with index 3
 ```
 - Lists can have multiple data types mixed (int, strings, bool, ...)
+- Allow duplicates, also ordered

 ### Tuples

 - Create tuple - `essentials = ("paracetamol", "milk", "butter")`
 - Tuples are IMMUTABLE, you can't change the date inside.
 - `essentials.pop(2)` Will throw an ERROR because you can't delete data from tuples
+ Allow duplicates, also ordered

 ### Dictionaries